harveymmangisa1/kwachalite/README.md

 # KwachaLite Finance Tracker

-This is a modern, minimal personal and business finance tracker built with Next.js, ShadCN UI, Tailwind CSS, and Genkit.
+This is a modern, minimal personal and business finance tracker built with React, Vite, ShadCN UI, Tailwind CSS, and Supabase.

 ## Features